As part of our technology and data practice, we provide data compliance services.

-In data storage terminology, the phrase “data compliance” generally refers to the practice of ensuring that data is managed and organized in a manner that meets industry-wide regulations and rules set by the relevant jurisdictions or government.
+In data storage terminology, the phrase data compliance generally refers to the practice of ensuring that data is managed and organized in a manner that meets industry-wide regulations and rules set by the relevant jurisdictions or government.

-Data Protection Laws
+Data Compliance Laws

-Cloud Data Compliance
+Implementing Procedures for Data Compliance

 Companies benefit from audits of business procedures, intellectual property (IP) assets, security measures, and data system processes.
 Based on our experience with intellectual property laws and compliance, we develop procedures to address data compliance requirements.
 We also draft legal agreements that assist with dissemination or collection of personal information (personally identifiable information).

 Legal compliance for security and protection of privacy are real concerns today as use of Cloud systems grown in popularity.
 The use of smart devices and the growing Internet of Things (IoT) have made company databases more vulnerable than ever.
 Therefore, we help businesses develop data compliance best practices to limit liability should a breach occur.
 Some of the methods of legal compliance as well as limiting liability include, for example:

 Website Agreements specific to your online business activities

 Although businesses can have data compliance in order, issues can still arise causing disputes.
 Having procedures in place as well as measures to help limit liability will aid in disputes and making litigation for effective an efficient.